bingson/WinGolems/Readme.md

- Alt+Backspace           Convenience: delete current line of text Win+Sc035               Convenience: google search selected text Shift+Win+0             Mem: add selected text to the bottom of 0.txt Shift+Win+1             Mem: add selected text to the bottom of 1.txt Shift+Win+2             Mem: add selected text to the bottom of 2.txt Shift+Win+3             Mem: add selected text to the bottom of 3.txt Shift+Win+4             Mem: add selected text to the bottom of 4.txt Shift+Win+5             Mem: add selected text to the bottom of 5.txt Shift+Win+6             Mem: add selected text to the bottom of 6.txt Shift+Win+7             Mem: add selected text to the bottom of 7.txt Shift+Win+8             Mem: add selected text to the bottom of 8.txt Shift+Win+9             Mem: add selected text to the bottom of 9.txt Leftctrl+Mbutton        Mem: double click and paste contents of 0.txt at cursor position Shift+Leftctrl+Mbutton  Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text
+ Alt+Backspace           Convenience: delete current line of text Win+Sc035               Convenience: google search selected text Shift+Win+0             Mem: add selected text to the bottom of 0.txt Ctrl+Win+0              Mem: add selected text to the bottom of 0.txt with breaks removed Alt+Win+0               Mem: add selected text to the bottom of 0.txt with leading spaces removed Shift+Win+1             Mem: add selected text to the bottom of 1.txt Ctrl+Win+1              Mem: add selected text to the bottom of 1.txt with breaks removed Alt+Win+1               Mem: add selected text to the bottom of 1.txt with leading spaces removed Shift+Win+2             Mem: add selected text to the bottom of 2.txt Ctrl+Win+2              Mem: add selected text to the bottom of 2.txt with breaks removed Alt+Win+2               Mem: add selected text to the bottom of 2.txt with leading spaces removed Shift+Win+3             Mem: add selected text to the bottom of 3.txt Ctrl+Win+3              Mem: add selected text to the bottom of 3.txt with breaks removed Alt+Win+3               Mem: add selected text to the bottom of 3.txt with leading spaces removed Shift+Win+4             Mem: add selected text to the bottom of 4.txt Ctrl+Win+4              Mem: add selected text to the bottom of 4.txt with breaks removed Alt+Win+4               Mem: add selected text to the bottom of 4.txt with leading spaces removed Shift+Win+5             Mem: add selected text to the bottom of 5.txt Ctrl+Win+5              Mem: add selected text to the bottom of 5.txt with breaks removed Alt+Win+5               Mem: add selected text to the bottom of 5.txt with leading spaces removed Shift+Win+6             Mem: add selected text to the bottom of 6.txt Ctrl+Win+6              Mem: add selected text to the bottom of 6.txt with breaks removed Alt+Win+6               Mem: add selected text to the bottom of 6.txt with leading spaces removed Shift+Win+7             Mem: add selected text to the bottom of 7.txt Ctrl+Win+7              Mem: add selected text to the bottom of 7.txt with breaks removed Alt+Win+7               Mem: add selected text to the bottom of 7.txt with leading spaces removed Shift+Win+8             Mem: add selected text to the bottom of 8.txt Ctrl+Win+8              Mem: add selected text to the bottom of 8.txt with breaks removed Alt+Win+8               Mem: add selected text to the bottom of 8.txt with leading spaces removed Shift+Win+9             Mem: add selected text to the bottom of 9.txt Ctrl+Win+9              Mem: add selected text to the bottom of 9.txt with breaks removed Alt+Win+9               Mem: add selected text to the bottom of 9.txt with leading spaces removed Leftctrl+Mbutton        Mem: double click and paste contents of 0.txt at cursor position Shift+Leftctrl+Mbutton  Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text